cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 ### My torrents are injected (qBittorrent) but show `missing files` error!

-If you see injected torrents show up with a `missing files` error, it is likely due to permissions or incorrect paths/mounts/volumes.
+If you see injected torrents show up with a `missing files` error, it is likely due to incorrect paths/mounts/volumes or permissions (`cross-seed` must have the same [user and group](./getting-started.mdx#with-docker) as your torrent clients).
 The logs from qBittorrent will usually state the specific reason.

 ### I'm getting errors in cross-seed on hostingby.design seedbox